Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 Bali Seascape Beach Club – Rooms

-- Room Types: Units (with 1 or 2 bedrooms) • Studios • Rooms • Luxury Penthouse Suite
+- Room Types: Unit (with 1 or 2 bedrooms) • Studio • Room • Luxury Penthouse Suite • List of all Rooms

 - Smoking Rooms: No smoking allowed in the rooms or public areas, but permitted elsewhere.